 In an ideal world, your business would sell a product or service that can be delivered either completely by staff, by outsourcing or digitally.
 I want you to think about ways your business can charge a monthly fee, either in addition to, or instead of a one off fee.
 A classic example of this is…

 Hove based accountants, Bainbridge Lewis (www.bainbridgelewis.co.uk).
 They could charge an annual fee like most accountants, but instead they take the entire annual fee and split it over the year into monthly payments.
 This makes cashflow far easier to manage as you don’t end up with fluctuating months of good and bad income.
-In addition, it’s much easier to predict business growth.
+In addition, it’s much easier to predict business growth, plan your business investments and other finances.

 Consider how you are billed by most other firms; Your website, your office rent, bills, utilities – they’re all monthly.
 If it’s even remotely conceivable that you can attach a monthly cost to your service then you should give it some serious thought.